 It can be rather challenging to find where to stay in Tokyo for tourists and first-time visitors.
-There are several questions to ask yourself such as: Are you looking for the best place to stay in Tokyo city centre or are you happy to commute?
+There are several questions to ask yourself such as: Are you looking for the best place to stay in Tokyo city centre or are you happy to take the subways?
 Would you like to stay in a Japanese capsule hotel?
 Are you visiting with your loved ones and want to find a cheap family accommodation in Tokyo?
 What is the best area to stay for a first-time visitor?

-Finding the best cheap Tokyo hotel proved difficult the first time I visited Japan.
-I spent two weeks in Japan at the time and I remember having no clue about the best neighbourhoods in Tokyo for example.
-Where was I suppose to sleep?
+Finding the best Tokyo hotels proved difficult the first time I visited Japan.
+I spent two weeks in Japan at the time and I remember having no clue about the best neighbourhoods in Tokyo.
+Where was I supposed to sleep?
 What are the safe places to stay in Tokyo?
 I had so many questions and found absolutely no answers.

 Table of Contents

-For example, you might want to enjoy thriving nightlife, in which case you should get a hotel in Shinjuku.
-You might be visiting with your family, hence you should focus on finding a great budget hotel somewhere in a quieter area of Tokyo.
-So let me explain a little bit about each neighbourhood in order to find your best place to stay in Tokyo.
+For example, you might want to enjoy the vibrant nightlife, in which case you should get a hotel in Shinjuku.
+You might be visiting with your family, hence you should focus on finding a great budget hotel somewhere in a quieter area of Tokyo like Odaibe.

-Why stay in Shinjuku
+Why Stay In Shinjuku

 Shinjuku is the most vibrant district in Tokyo.
 There is no getting around to the fact that you can find a ridiculous amount of restaurants, amazing street food, and epic bars.

 We covered food and drinks, but what about having fun in Shinjuku?
-This is the mecca for adult entertainment in Tokyo so you can find anything you ever imagined.
-There are multistory malls selling all types of sex toys you might have ever dreamed off.
-There are massage parlours, hostess bars, and even robot restaurants where sexy girls in robotic armour.
+This is the mecca for adult entertainment in Tokyo.
+You can find anything you ever imagined.
+There are multistory shops selling all types of sex toys, massage parlours, hostess bars, and even robot restaurants where sexy girls fight each other in robotic armour.

 Shinjuku is best for tourists and first-time visitors to Tokyo.
 Shinjuku is also fab for nightlife seekers, eateries, cheap bars and epic entertainment.
 Shinjuku is a must for urban photographers.

-This is a luxurious and expensive neighbourhood of Tokyo, where shopping is the national sport.
+This is a luxurious and expensive neighbourhood in Tokyo, where shopping is done as a form of sport.
 But we are not talking about any type of shopping, it's about expensive boutiques and crazy big brands.
-Ginza is also fantastic during the weekend where no traffic is permitted.
-This is when Ginza becomes a formidable pedestrian heaven.
+Ginza is also fantastic during the weekend when no car traffic is permitted on the main street (Chuo Dori) so the area becomes a pedestrian heaven.

 Why Stay In Ginza

-That said, Ginza has some options for the budget traveller too!
+That said, Ginza has some options for the budget traveller too.
 You can find decent accommodation which represents good value for money.
 There are also several shops around Ginza which will satisfy the inner shopper for the money conscious traveller.
 I believe everyone needs to experience shopping in Ginza.

 Beyond being a shoppers' paradise, Ginza is also a fantastic spot for photography lovers.
-There are plenty of neon-lit streets, perfect for exploring during a lazy afternoon.
-There are a lot of art galleries and museums dotted all around Ginza, and this neighbourhood is full of high-class restaurants.
+There are plenty of neon-lit streets, perfect for exploring during a lazy afternoon/evening.
+There are plenty of art galleries and museums dotted all around Ginza, and this neighbourhood is full of high-class restaurants.